-Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference Access and Enabling Works SCAW: Surface Ci All Contractors: A CE WATER MANAGEMENT ion Box Tunnels SSTOM: Stations Systems, T nd other contractors as delegated by Sydney Me aintenance into station excavations and reduce groundwater drawdown Supplementing groundwater supply at affected groundwater dependent ecosystems or watercourses GROUN DWATER INFLOWS SW_06 To mitigate the impacts associated with groundwater inflows the following measures will be implemented: N/A Note.
-SBT N/A SW_07 Groundwater inflows will be reused or released with appropriate treatment; Construction SBT environment and construction team WSA EIS Table 28-7 SW_08 Where groundwater is released to surface waters, treatment will be undertaken to bring water pollution below the accepted limits set out in the AEPR or any local standards; and Will be undertaken as per SW_22 under supervision of the construction and environmental management teams.
+Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW: : Access and Enabling Works SCAW: Surface Ci All Contractors: A ion Box Tunnels SSTOM: Stations Systems, and other contractors as delegated by Sydney M aintenance URFAC E WATER MANAGEMENT into station excavations and reduce groundwater drawdown Supplementing groundwater supply at affected groundwater dependent ecosystems or watercourses GROUNE DWATER INFLOWS SW_06 To mitigate the impacts associated with groundwater inflows the following measures will be implemented: N/A Note.
+SBT N/A SW_07 Groundwater inflows will be reused or released with appropriate treatment; Construction Will be undertaken as per SW_21 under supervision of the construction and environmental management teams.
+SBT environment and construction team WSA EIS Table 28-7 SW_08 Where groundwater is released to surface waters, treatment will be undertaken to bring water pollution below the accepted limits set out in the AEPR or any local standards; and Will be undertaken as per SW_22 under supervision of the construction and environmental management teams.
 Refer to section 9.3.3 for discharge criteria.
 WSUD requirements will be addressed when planning discharge and water treatment.
 SBT environment and construction team WSA EIS Table 28-7 SM - WSA EIA Table 8-3 SC9 WQ3 SW_09 Corrective measures will be developed and implemented to supplement groundwater supplies in the unlikely event of impacts to dependent vegetation or watercourses.
-Construction Will be undertaken as per SW_23 under supervision of the construction and environmental management teams.
+Will be undertaken as per SW_23 under supervision of the construction and environmental management teams.
 Refer section 9.4 WSA EIS Table 28-7